ajeffries0492/vehicle-recognition-and-localization/README.md

 </p>

 ## General Approach
 In our final model our approach consisted of three parts: 1.
-Running an object detection algorithm to get bounding boxes for vehicle locations in images.
+Running an SSD based object detection algorithm to get bounding boxes for vehicle locations in images.
 2. Classifying the bounded boxed images using a separate ResNet50 classifier.
 3. Localizing vehicle using the LiDAR in the same area and the centroid of the bounded box.
 See a diagram detailing our approach below.

 <p align="center">
   <img src="doc/img/approach.png" width=800>